ajksharma/dda-serverspec-crate/README.md

 [License](#license)

 ## Features
-The dda-serverspec-crate allows you to specify target-systems expected state and test against current state. dda-serverspec-crate provides:
+The dda-serverspec-crate allows you to specify expected state for target-systems and test against their current state. dda-serverspec-crate provides tests for:
  * execution against localhost, remote hoste or multiple remote hosts.
  * files or folders presence / absence.
  * packages are installed / uninstalled
  * services listening to ip & port
-* validity of certificate files
+ * validity of local certificate files
-* validity of certificates by https
+ * validity of certificates by https - maybe remote or localhost.
  * network connectivity to remote systems

   <a href="https://asciinema.org/a/163372?autoplay=1"><img src="https://asciinema.org/a/163372.png" width="836"/></a>

 ## Local-remote-testing
 There are two modes of testing targets, either local or remote.
-For local tests are executed on the node the jar is running.
-Tests are executed by the current user.
+Local tests are executed on the system the jar is running on.
+Local tests are executed by the current user.

 ![ServerSpecLocalWhitebox](./doc/ServerSpecLocalWhitebox.png)

-For remote tests the dda-serverspec-crate can be used from a source machine to test different aspects of the remote target machines.
-Test are executed by ssh & bash.
-Just tools like curl has to be installed on target systems.
+Remote tests are collection state (we name it facts) from target system on compare these facts against expectation on the system executing the dda-serverspec jar.
+Facts are collected via ssh & bash.
+Test utils, needed, can be installed by using the installation phase (use `--install-dependencies` on the command line).

 ![ServerSpecRemoteWhitebox](./doc/ServerSpecRemoteWhitebox.png)

-For remote tests the dda-serverspec-crate can be used from a source machine to test different aspects of the remote target machines.

 ## Usage
-1. **Download the jar-file** from the releases page of this repository (e.g. `curl -L -o serverspec.jar https://github.com/DomainDrivenArchitecture/dda-serverspec-crate/releases/download/1.0.1/dda-serverspec-crate-1.0.1-standalone.jar`)
+1. **Download the jar-file** from the releases page of this repository (e.g. `curl -L -o serverspec.jar https://github.com/DomainDrivenArchitecture/dda-serverspec-crate/releases/download/1.0.5/dda-serverspec-crate-1.0.5-standalone.jar`)
 1. **Create the ```serverspec.edn``` configruration** file in the same folder where you saved the jar-file.
 The ```serverspec.edn``` file specifies the tests that are performed against the server(s).
 You may use the following example as a starting point and adjust it according to your own needs:

 ```clojure